BPPAccount/devops-summative-feature-flag-api/README.md

-# BP0315785 DevOps Summative – Feature Flag API
+# BP0315785 DevOps Summative: Feature Flag API

 A Feature Flag API used to demonstrate an end-to-end DevOps delivery capability: CI testing, container build and publication, Infrastructure as Code provisioning, and automated deployment to Azure Container Apps.